jon-sundell-perfect-storm-edutainment (link to general school flyer)

 Presents a thought-provoking series of songs and stories dealing with personal choices we make about friendship, love, and our path in life.
 Included, as well, are collective choices we have made as a nation about how we treat our resources and groups of people.
-Some humor is included to lighten the mood, as well as some portraits of leaders who have made tough but positive choices, such as labor organizer, Cesar Chavez or Native American guide, Sacajawea.
+Some humor is included to lighten the mood, as well as some portraits of leaders who have made tough but positive choices, such as labor organizer, Cesar Chavez; Harriet Tubman; and Chief Joseph of the Nez Perce Indians.
 For grades 6-12.

 Other Performance Themes

-Many of the above programs are appropriate for middle school, and several, particularly the social studies group and “Singing Figuratively,” are well suited to high school as well.
+Many of the above programs are appropriate for middle school, and several, particularly the historical group and the Books and Literature section, especially “The Power and Beauty of Figurative Language” are well suited to high school as well.
 Grade appropriateness is listed at the end of each annotation.